-The VRC is a team of individuals housed in the Office of Crime Victim Services.
-They specialize in assisting victims of crime with questions and concerns regarding their crime victim rights.
+The VRC is a team of individuals housed in the WI Department of Justice, Office of Crime Victim Services.
+They specialize in assisting victims of crime with information, referrals, and questions regarding their crime victim and witness rights.
 Services provided by the VRC include:

-- Victim Appellate Notification Services (VANS) alerting crime victims to the outcome of criminal appeals.
+- Victim Appellate Notification Services (VANS) for victims.

 The VRC does not provide legal advice.
 If you are looking for an attorney or legal services contact the Wisconsin Bar Association’s Lawyer Referral and Information Service.

 The VRC does not handle family court issues such as child custody, visitation, placement or child support.
 For assistance with family matters contact the Wisconsin Department of Children and Families.

 What are my rights as a crime victim or witness?